junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Cas?"

 "Not at all," he stares at the floor of the room, almost like he's ashamed, as if it's his fault.
-"My grace is continuously failing, and I can't do anything about it.
-That's why it's making me so tired and weak all the time.
+"My grace is failing consistently, and I can't do anything about it.
+That's why it's making me so tired and weak all the time ever since I came back from Heaven.
 I tried to keep it together when we were out there, but it is very exhausting."

 Dean inhales sharply, wiping his face.
+He kneels down beside the chair so that he can look at Cas better.
+He leaves his hands on Cas's knees, looking up, and saying with a voice that's so pained that as if merely saying it is already tearing his heart apart.
+He says, shakily, "Tell me you're not infected."

+Cas looks at him with sad eyes.
+"I don't know," he answers quietly.

+"You don't know?"

+"I don't know if it's something different in me, or different symptom, or I'm just too tired."
+Cas's breath comes even now.
+He pauses, and considers.
+Dean's heart beats fast.

+"What's different?"

+"If I am --" Cas gestures his body, "if I'm infected with the same Angel Black Death as all the other angels, I should be dead by now.
+The infected darkness would have eaten away my remaining grace, and I wouldn't be able to even talk to you.
+At best, I'll be one of those shrieking, waning lights before going out.
+But now I'm just tired and weak, and can't heal myself -- I don't know what's happening to me."

-He breathes rapidly.
-"Okay, okay -- bad, but calm down.
+Dean breathes rapidly, "Okay, okay -- still bad, but not super-duper bad, that's good news to me.
 There gotta be ways to help you, right?
 Angelic medicine, angelic vitamin, anything?"

-Cas looks up at him, pulling a tiny little smile, saying slowly, "There is one thing I notice that does help."
+Cas looks at him, pulling a tight smile, saying slowly, "There is one thing I notice that does help wondrously."

 "What's that?"

 "I feel better whenever you're close," he says quietly.
-Eyes on Dean.
+Eyes on Dean, but uncharacteristically uncertain.

 Dean blinks.
 "Now really isn't a good time for flirting, Cas."
 He hears himself saying.

-"No, it's the fact," Cas says seriously.
+"No, it's the fact," Cas says with a straight face.
 "I don't know why, but every time you are around, I feel significantly better."

-Dean rubs his cheeks uneasily, huffing a small laugh.
-"Now that sounds exactly like chick-flicks."
+Dean rubs his cheeks, huffing a small laugh.
+"That sounds exactly like chick-flicks."

 He runs into Cas's serious eyes, and Dean swallows.
 "Alright, Sap, stay close then.
 We'll figure out how to fix you up."

 "Thank you," Dean hears a quiet murmur from Cas.

-"Sure thing," he pats his shoulder.
+"Sure thing."
+He stands up and pats the angel on his shoulder.

 <br>

 > INT. bunker dungeon (Sam, Lucifer)
 >
-> Lucifer taunts Sam, show some overtaking, lead to next hint of Mary/John's souls in Lawrence, Kansas (call from woman living there, Jenny? toddler Ritchie 12y old; Missouri called them)
+> Lucifer taunts Sam, show some overtaking, lead to next hint of Mary/John's souls in Lawrence, Kansas

+Lucifer sits in a yoga pose when Sam checks on him, a lingering smirk hanging on his face.

+*Sam.* He mouths, no sound coming out.

+Sam smiles a little, can't help enjoying probably a tad too much just to see Lucifer chained and powered down.
+He wonders what else he can demand the Devil do now.
+For a moment, he thinks he can totally understand why Crowley would go through all the trouble and just to make Lucifer his bitch.
+It does feel good.

+But he has to remind himself he's better than this -- better than a revengeful demon, better than the Devil.
+He drops his smile.

+Lucifer blinks innocently, looking at him with a kicked puppy look, mouthing again. *Sam --*

+Sam shakes his head disapprovingly at himself, then harshly, "What?"

+"You got quite a crowd up there."
+Lucifer sniffs the air, smiling fawningly and asking, "Did you bring me any snack?
+You know, sweet little tasty bits, blinking like small stars?"

+"Not yet.
+Just, wait."
+Sam shifts uneasily.
+"How's... how's your power?"

+The Devil shrugs.
+"Same as yesterday, slow.
+You do know it usually takes millennia to get on top, right?
+Time is usually something we have too much."

+Sam shrugs.
+"Normally I'd say that's a good thing."

+Lucifer pretends a crinkled frown.
+"That hurts.
+But that's okay, I'll let that pass.
+I'm a generous man."
+He huffs slightly.

+Sam snorts a humorless laugh.
+"Right.
+You, generous."

+"I am!"
+Lucifer says sulkily, pouting like a young child.
+"Admit it, I've been good lately, Sam.
+Especially to you."
+He shakes the angel cuffs on his wrists, glaring at it.
+"Can't I get off these bloody things for a minute?
+You know you can always put them back on anyway, with all the headwire thing."
+He circles his temple with a finger, giving a short whistle to company the gesture.

+Sam's lips twitch.
+"No," he tells the Devil firmly.
+"You're 'good' only because you're our little bitch now.
+We'd like to keep it that way."

+"That's not very nice, considering you still need my help," Lucifer scolds.

+Sam is taken aback slightly, wetting his lips uneasily.
+"What you want?"

+"You know exactly what I want.
+You are like the most difficult prom date I've ever asked, Sam."
+Lucifer purrs.

+"No." Sam shakes his head violently, his finger pointing at the Devil's face.
+"And it will always and forever be 'No'.
+You can stop dreaming."

+"Even for saving the world, again?"
+Lucifer grinds ruthlessly.
+"Even for saving your brother and your best buddy, and your dear mommy and daddy?"

+"No -- And my parents are already dead, can't believe you're still using them as bait."
+Sam snorts.

+Lucifer looks at him like a teacher looking at a slow student.
+"Sam, Sam," he says with a sigh.
+"Where do dead souls go nowadays?
+I thought you already knew that.
+Meeting your proxy Dad is one thing, what do you say, time to meet your real Dad now?"

+Sam freezes.

+After quickly putting the mute button on the Devil and closing the dungeon door again, he runs up the stairs two steps at a time.

+"Dean -- we need to find Mom and Dad now --"

 <br>